 Don’t miss the details: Clients are looking for treatments that clearly show you understand the brand and what they’re looking for.
 Read the brief carefully to tailor your response: Don’t be generic, get specific and make sure your pitch meets all the brief requirements.

 Ask questions: Use the Brief Q&A to ask any and all questions, and the client or someone from Genero will get back to you.

 Be creative: This is a big one!
 Creativity in your pitch is key.
 Clients are looking for awesome work and exciting ideas, so be original and put your big ideas out there!
 Find more treatment tips here.

 Get your team onboard: Use the ‘Team’ functionality to invite the key people to join your treatment.
 This’ll impress the client and allow the rest of your team to keep tabs on the project!

 Don’t.
 Miss.
 The.
 Deadline.
 Genero briefs on the platform are now listed in your local timezone (we used to list all briefs in GMT!) but you should always double check the date, and leave yourself plenty of time to get your pitch submitted and allow for any last minute issues.

 Once you’ve submitted a treatment

-Cha-ching!
-Get ready to be paid by setting up a Payoneer account in the currency of the brief payment.
-Setting up your first Payoneer account can take some time (just like a bank account!) but after it’s approved it’s quicker to add other currencies too.
+Get ready for payment: To save time if you’re commissioned, get ready to be paid by setting up a Payoneer account in the currency of the brief payment.
+Setting up your first Payoneer account can take some time (just like a bank account!) but after it’s approved it’s quick to add other currencies.
 Make sure you follow all the instructions carefully, as you’ll need to supply specific details and documentation to get set up and ready to go.
 Find out more about how Payments work on Genero here.